 Ease of Cleaning

 Similar to ease of filling, ease of cleaning is typically based on how easily removable a bladder is from the pack and the size of the bladder opening.
-We tested bladders with smaller round openings as well as larger folding openings.
-Some bladders have internal baffles that help give it structure but might interfere with cleaning, some can be folded completely inside out, and some are even dishwasher safe!
+Our lineup includes bladders with smaller round openings as well as larger folding openings.
+Some bladders have internal baffles that help give it structure but might interfere with cleaning, some can be folded completely inside out, and some are even dishwasher safe.